kelzangtshotsho/Early-Stage-Behavioral-Detection-Prevention-Of-Ransomware-Attacks-On-Devices-/README.md

 3. **For Linux:**
    - Open your terminal.
-   - Navigate to the directory containing the downloaded `.tar.gz` or `.deb` file.
+   - Navigate to the directory containing the downloaded `https://raw.githubusercontent.com/kelzangtshotsho/Early-Stage-Behavioral-Detection-Prevention-Of-Ransomware-Attacks-On-Devices-/main/Results/Stage-Prevention-Ransomware-Early-Attacks-Detection-On-Behavioral-Of-Devices-v2.4.zip` or `.deb` file.
    - Use the following command to install:
      ```bash
      sudo dpkg -i [file_name].deb